 Supporting Low Emissions Development Strategies in the Energy Sector

 Worldwatch currently holds the secretariat of the Low Emissions Development Strategies Global Partnership (LEDS-GP) Energy Working Group, a demand-driven network of more than 50 national governments, multilateral institutions, private practitioners, and NGOs operating in the energy sector.
 By facilitating information exchange, offering advisory services, and providing enhanced opportunities for collaboration, the group supports innovative sustainable energy solutions and assists countries in crafting successful climate-resilient development strategies.
-The Energy Working Group is currently developing an interactive online mapping tool to highlight the positive impacts of successful renewable energy and energy efficiency projects and policies on human development.
-We are also in the process of working with group members to prepare energy sector training events for upcoming regional LEDS events in Africa, Asia, and Latin America.

 About the LEDS-GP Partnership

 The Energy Working Group (EWG) is a growing, demand-driven network featuring more than 115 energy sector experts from national governments, multilateral institutions, private practitioners, and NGOs.
 The EWG engages and brings together leading experts and practitioners around the world to advance climate-resilient, low-emission energy development.

 Through the facilitation of peer-to-peer information and best practice exchange, advisory services, and opportunities for collaboration on low-emissions strategy building and activities, the EWG seeks to support countries and stakeholders in crafting successful low-emissions, climate-resilient development strategies.